 The instrument has a USB interface which allows it to be remotely controlled using serial communication via a computer's USB port.
-The remote commands of its predecessor instrument, the TF830, are compatible with the TF930 command set.
-The instrument will also automatically be powered from a standard USB port when connected, whether remote control is in use or not.
+The remote commands of predecessor instruments, the TF830 and the TF930, are compatible with the TF960 command set

 The instrument operates from internal rechargeable NiMH batteries which give typically 24 hours operating life.
 The universal AC charger supplied will recharge the batteries in less than 4 hours and can be used for continuous AC operation.
-Connection to a standard USB port will also power the instrument (but not charge the batteries).
+The instrument will also automatically be powered from a standard USB port when connected (whether remote control is in use or not) but this will not charge the batteries.